yangsidawh/Android_Bootcamp_Project1/README.md

 1 Spent sometime setup the Android

 2 Trying to find a more user friendly solution for delete action.
 Expected behaviors like: swipe->show delete->then delete.
-  Not found a event to do this but get some ideas like using onTouchEvent to track the movement and then handler it.
+  Not found a event to do this but get some ideas like using onTouchEvent to track the movement and then handle it.

 Walkthrough of all user stories: